FreeMasen/tokio-actor-presentation/src/chapter_030.md

 the `insert` task called `lock` before our second `lock` in the get task, `tokio` will let our `insert` task start to make progress which inserts our first value.

+Notice how the insert is delayed by the access in our `get` task, In this case that would be desirable since we don't want to be able to mutate a value when we don't have exclusive access to it.

 $web-only-end$